qwfy/vim-senter/readme.md

     Plug 'qwfy/vim-senter', { 'do': ':UpdateRemotePlugins' }

+If you are using other plugin managers, don't forget to execute `:UpdateRemotePlugins` after installing this plugin.

 The Jupyter Console works out of the box.

 If you want to send to Jupyter Notebook, you also need to install